 (Changing) family, gender and sexual relations and values in regional and cross-national contexts

 The second strand of Yang’s research focuses on the region-specific dynamics pertaining to family, gender and sexuality over the life course in regional (China and the UK) and cross-national contexts.
 Published topics include: cross-national variations in domestic gender inequalities, family and gender values in China, ideational impact of migration, social change and geographical variations in sex ideologies, intergenerational reproduction of gender inequalities, intergenerational marital mobility, life-course trajectories of marital disruption and remarriage, living space and mental health, and new forms of intimate relationships such as living apart together.
 At Lancaster, Yang co-founded and co-convenes (with J. Fledderjohann) the LAARG (Lancaster Asia Area Research Group).

 Methodological developments in the study of family relations

 Robust empirical research is not possible without rigorous and innovative research methodologies.
 Yang uses an eclectic range of both quantitative (e.g., survey design, statistical modelling, and data mining) and qualitative (e.g., ethnography, in-depth interview, and focus group) methods in his research.
 He is keen to combine the strengths of both quantitative and qualitative approaches in mixed methods research design.
 Yang co-led a British Academy funded project exploring the use of ‘big data analytics’ in understanding the internationalisation of higher education.
-He is also experienced in survey design, and is currently leading the development of the first nationally representative survey of parents in the UK family law system as part of the Nuffield-funded project on fathers in care proceedings.
+He is also experienced in survey design, and is currently leading (as co-investigator) the development of the first nationally representative survey of parents in the UK family law system as part of the Nuffield-funded project on fathers in care proceedings.

 PhD Supervision Interests